 As the site of both of these critical battles, this ground holds unique significance to Civil War history.
 It witnessed Confederate General Robert E. Lee’s first and last major victories.
 The first, at the Battle of Gaines’ Mill, would send the Union Army under George B. McClellan fleeing, saving the Confederate capital and launching a series of successes that would embolden Lee to invade Maryland for the first time.
 Two years later, Lee’s victory at the Battle of Cold Harbor would be no less devastating to the Union.
 Yet this time, the Union Army under Ulysses S. Grant would press on despite massive losses to besiege Petersburg and eventually capture Richmond.

 The Opportunity: These 50 acres belong to Hanover County, Virginia.
 County officials have graciously agreed to give us a chance to buy and preserve the land, but to do so we must raise $1 million by June 30, 2019 — just a little over six months from now.
+(Update: the agreement to acquire the property has been extended to December 31, 2019.)
 If we fail to raise the purchase price, the county has plans to develop the property into a massive “sportsplex” complete with up to six soccer and lacrosse fields, acres of parking lots, intrusive light towers looming over the rest of the battlefield and the exponential increase in traffic and inevitable development that will arise to support such a major facility.

 We believe we can secure as much as $821,000 of the $1 million we need to save this land through grants plus donations from a couple of dedicated preservationists and foundations.
 That means we only need to raise another $179,000 in this emergency effort to save this land – a $5.59-to-$1 match of your generosity!